- This event has passed.

 Galerie du Monde is pleased to present a joint exhibition of emerging ink artists Lin Yusi (林于思) and Yeh Jen-Kun (葉仁焜), the first presentation of the two young artists’ work in Hong Kong.

 Lin Yusi is widely regarded as one of the most skillful young Chinese brush painters working today.
-Lin believes there are two governing principles to Chinese ink painting – expression of the soul and great techniques, and integration of the two creates meaningful and exceptional works of art.
+Lin believes there are two governing principles to Chinese ink painting – an expression of the soul and great techniques, and integration of the two creates meaningful and exceptional works of art.
 He is fascinated with Chinese classical myths and literature such as Strange Tales (聊齋) and the Anecdotes about Spirits and Immortals (搜神記).
 Lin works predominantly on conceptual fable painting, using a combination of the meticulous ‘gong bi’ (工筆) and the freestyle “xie yi” (寫意) techniques to convey the traditional untraditionally.
 ‘Gong bi’ is a realist technique in Chinese painting that incorporates intricate details and vivid colors to portray narrative scenes, often featuring figures.
 “Xie yi” is also known as literati painting, which emphasizes the artist’s personal expression over accuracy and details.

 The body of work showcased in this exhibition demonstrates Lin’s diversified expression of ink and his narrative of the relationship between humanity and nature.
 Lin’s landscapes carry traces of traditional painting style from the Song dynasty.
 Painting from the Song period was grounded in the Taoist philosophy that humans are tiny specks in a vast and greater cosmos.
 Observe the miniscule human and animal figures in comparison to the surrounding landscape, the proportion between the character and scenery in Lin’s paintings depicts the traditional Chinese view of mankind as small and insignificant in relation to the natural world, and the existential perspective of loneliness.
 Lin’s use of monotone ink, fine and freehand brushstrokes creates an ethereal and dream-like tone in his works, and he is skilled at capturing the light and negative space to create a strong composition.